sethkor/connect-backup/README.md

 You can restore AWS Connect elements you have previously backed up:

 - [X] Published Call Flows (The AWS API restricts this to published flows only)
-- [X] Restore Call Flow with a new name by creating it, it will not overwrite the current published flow which is handy to minimise production impacts
-- [ ] Routing Profiles
+- [X] Routing Profiles
-- [ ] User Data (except Passwords)
+- [X] User Data (except Passwords)
 - [ ] User Hierarchy Groups
 - [ ] User Hierarchy

+The `--create` flg will allow you to create a new element, rather than overwriting the existing one.

 If you choose to restore with a new call flow name via `--create` you can only do this once for the new name.
 If you wish to overwrite this new flow with another restore then omit `--create` like a normal overwrite restoration.